Setting Healthy Screen Time Limits for Kids and Toddlers

 Developing Screen Time Rules for Kids

 Developing screen time rules for your kids is the best way to ensure a healthy balance between time spent in the digital world and time spent in real life.
-Having clear boundaries on screen time usage sets you and your child up for success as kids learn the rules and know what is expected of them.
-It is important to also have consequences for breaking the rules you set up for the family.
+Having clear boundaries on screen time usage sets you and your child up for success.
+Additionally, kids learn the rules and know what is expected of them.
+It is also important to have consequences for breaking the rules you set up for the family.

-What strategies can parents use to limit screen time for their kids?
+What strategies can parents use to set screen time limits for their kids?
 Below are some of the best ways families can get a handle on their kids’ technology usage.

 Model Good Digital Behavior

 Kids live by the rule of imitation.
-Don’t set up an environment in which the standard for your kids is “do as I say; not as I do”.
-If you want your kids to learn healthy screen time limits, you will need to model them yourself.
+Don’t set up an environment where the standard for your kids is “do as I say, not as I do.”
+If you want your child to learn healthy screen time limits, you will need to be a good example and limit your own screen time.

 Encourage Outdoor Time

 The best way to break an unhealthy habit is to replace it with a healthy one!
-Go for a family bike ride or encourage your kids to try to start a pick-up game of baseball or basketball with neighborhood kids next door.
-The more time your kids spend outdoors and being active with others – the less appealing time inside on screens will seem.
+Go for a family group bike ride or encourage your kids to spend time outside and try to start a pick-up game of baseball or basketball with neighborhood friends next door.
+The more time your kids spend outdoors and being active with others, the less appealing spending time on their devices will seem.
+Not only does this encouragement help reduce your child’s screen time, but it can also promote lifelong health habits.

-Many families find great success with enforcing certain rules around when screens can be used.
-For example, you may decide that you will not allow screen time in the morning, at bedtime, at the dinner table, in the car, during family time, or before homework is complete.
+Many families find great success with enforcing clear rules around when screens can be used.
+For example, you may choose not to allow screen time in the morning, at night, at the dinner table, in the car, during family time, or before homework is complete.
+Setting specific times within your family group schedule can support expectations and create a healthy digital routine.

-Special exceptions can be made for holidays, weekends, days off of school, the summer months, etc. Let your child know upfront what the rules and expectations are, for example: “I am going to give you your iPad for 1 hour, and then it will be time for bed.”
+Special exceptions can be made for holidays, weekends, days off from school, the summer months, etc., where you may allow your child extra screen time.
+Let your child know upfront what the rules and expectations are, for example: “I am going to give you your iPad for 1 hour, and then it will be time for bed.”

 Use Transitions

 Giving special attention to transitions is especially helpful for young children who often still have trouble shifting from one activity to the next.
-No one wants to be told to stop what they are doing immediately if they are immersed in a game or in the middle of a movie or TV show.
-You may want to consider telling your child phrases such as “once this show is over, it is time to put the iPad away and come eat dinner” or giving time-based warnings such as “you have 5 more minutes to watch TV before you need to start getting ready for bed”.
+No one wants to be told to stop what they are doing immediately if they are immersed in a game or in the middle of a movie, TV show, or music video.

 Give Reasonable Choices

-Helping your children feel in control of their screen time usage will reduce tantrums and also set them up for making healthy choices as they get older, and you become less and less involved.
-You can ask young children questions like: “Would you like to watch a movie on your iPad or play a game on the computer while I cook dinner?” or “You can play your video game for 30 minutes right now or I will let you play it for 1 hour tomorrow.”
+Helping your children feel in control of how they manage their screen time will reduce tantrums and set them up to make healthy choices as they get older and you become less involved.
+You can ask young children questions like: “Would you like to watch a movie on your iPad or play a game on the computer while I cook dinner?” or “You can play your video game for 30 minutes right now, or I will let you play it for 1 hour tomorrow.”

 Set The Rules